Waterfall circular trail in Ehrwald: Perfect family hike with fun and games

 Tour dates:

-• Start: a few meters after the Ehrwalder Almbahn car park (Dr. Ludwig Ganghoferstr 66, 6632 Ehrwald)
+- Start: a few meters after the parking lot of the Ehrwalder Almbahn (Dr. Ludwig Ganghoferstr 66, 6632 Ehrwald)

-• Pure walking time: approx. 1 hour/ with children it takes approx. 1.5 hours
+- Pure walking time: approx. 1 hour/ with children it takes about 1.5 hours

-• Total path length: 3.3 km long circular route
+- Total route length: 3.3 km long circular trail

 The hike

 There are several stations along the trail where children can quench their thirst for knowledge.
-At the first station there is a small waterfall with a water mill in which a secret number is hidden.
-As soon as you have found it, you can enter it in your hiking pass.
+The first station features a small waterfall with a watermill, inside which a secret number is hidden.
+Once found, you can enter it in your hiking pass.
 After a short splash, we continue on.
-The mascot “Zugspitzi” is a constant companion on the circular trail.
+The mascot "Zugspitzi" is a constant companion on the circular trail.

 At the second station, the path continues left along the water.